-Dr. Susan Dewees

-Director of Special Education

-Rapides Parish School Board

-4515 Eddie Williams Ave.

-Alexandria, LA 71302
+Dr. Susan Dewees Director of Special Education Rapides Parish School Board 4515 Eddie Williams Ave.
+Alexandria, LA 71302 susan.dewees@rpsb.us

-susan.dewees@rpsb.us

-Re: Findings-Decision in Special Education Formal Complaint No. 45-C-41 on behalf of On January 7, 2025, (hereinafter referred to as the "Parent") filed a Request for Special Education Formal Complaint Investigation concerning her minor child (the Student), who was attending a public school under the jurisdiction of Rapides Parish School Board ("the District"), with the Louisiana Department of Education ("the Department") pursuant to Louisiana Bulletin 1706 §§ 151 through 153.
+Re: Findings-Decision in Special Education Formal Complaint No. 45-C-41 on behalf of

+On January 7, 2025, Construction (hereinafter referred to as the "Parent") filed a Request for Special Education Formal Complaint Investigation concerning her minor child (the Student), who was attending a public school under the jurisdiction of Rapides Parish School Board ("the District"), with the Louisiana Department of Education ("the Department") pursuant to Louisiana Bulletin 1706 §§ 151 through 153.

-In the complaint, filed on behalf of the Parent's minor child, ""the Student"), the Parent alleged that the District violated the Individuals with Disabilities Education Act ("the IDEA"), the Louisiana Children with Exceptionalities Act, and the Department's implementing regulations published in Louisiana Bulletin 1706 by: 1) failing to provide the Student with special education instruction as identified in the Student's Individualized Education Program ("IEP"); 2) failing to provide the Parent with a notice of proposed or refused actions concerning the placement of the Student in an alternative educational placement; 3) failing to provide the Parent with a notice of proposed or refused actions addressing parental concerns about the Student's evaluation in April of 2024; 4) failing to provide the Parent with timely information about the Student's eligibility for extended school year services and proper notice that extended school year services would be discussed at the Student's May 30, 2024, IEP team meeting; 5) failing to provide the Parent with a reasonable opportunity to participate in decisions concerning the Student's graduation pathway; 6) failing to provide the Parent with a reasonable opportunity to participate in September 27, 2024, amendments to the Student's IEP; and, 7) failing to provide the Parent with a reasonable opportunity to participate in September 27, 2024, amendments to the Student's Individualized Healthcare Plan.
+In the complaint, filed on behalf of the Parent's minor child, Constitution ("the Student"), the Parent alleged that the District violated the Individuals with Disabilities Education Act ("the IDEA"), the Louisiana Children with Exceptionalities Act, and the Department's implementing regulations published in Louisiana Bulletin 1706 by: 1) failing to provide the Student with special education instruction as identified in the Student's Individualized Education Program ("IEP"); 2) failing to provide the Parent with a notice of proposed or refused actions concerning the placement of the Student in an alternative educational placement; 3) failing to provide the Parent with a notice of proposed or refused actions addressing parental concerns about the Student's evaluation in April of 2024; 4) failing to provide the Parent with timely information about the Student's eligibility for extended school year services and proper notice that extended school year services would be discussed at the Student's May 30, 2024, IEP team meeting; 5) failing to provide the Parent with a reasonable opportunity to participate in September 27, 2024, amendments to the Student's IEP; and, 7) failing to provide the Parent with a reasonable opportunity to participate in September 27, 2024, amendments to the Student's Individualized Healthcare Plan.